starryeyedmax/blog_nextjs/README.md

 - Bootstrap based UI & responsive .

+- Pagination - optimized pagination , loads only the required fields for the current page number .
+Responses would contain only title and description data .
+The body content , image data and comments are loaded when a single post is selected.

 - Typescript codebase.

 - Codebase documented - also makes use of typedoc to generate docs .